xxxsergiyxxx/TasksAndersen/README.md

 ### Running the Application during Development

-- Run `http-server`.
+- Run `npm start`.
-- Navigate your browser to [http://localhost:8000/](http://localhost:8000/) to see the application
+- Navigate your browser to [http://localhost:8080/](http://localhost:8080/) to see the application
 - running.

 [git-home]: https://git-scm.com